sybrew/the-seo-framework/readme.txt

 		* TODO On plugin activation and deactivation, the options are now automatically toggled from options autoload.
 		 	* For non-developers, this means that this plugin won't stack up on your website's memory after deactivation.
 Unlike many other plugins.
 		* The sitemap's stylesheet is now a bit neater when `lastmod` output is disabled.
+		* PolyLang canonical URL compatibility.
+		* TODO A little link in plugin activation page to the companion plugin to inform wary users about its existence, which next to the deactivation link.
+			* This link is only added if the plugin isn't found to be installed.
+			* This link is super non-intrusive; most won't even spot it.
 	* **Changed:**
 		* The URL generation now uses WordPress default home URL generation, rather than our own.
 	* **Updated:**